-What we know about the Kentucky bank shooting victims
+Kentucky bank shooting: What we know about the victims

 Thomas Elliot, 63

 Speaking about his good friend, Governor Beshear said: "Tommy Elliot helped me build my law career, helped me become governor, gave me advice on being a good dad.

-One of the people I talk to most in the world and very rarely were we talking about my job.
+"One of the people I talk to most in the world and very rarely were we talking about my job.
 He was an incredible friend."

-In Mr Elliot's most recent Facebook post, he shared a rally post in support of then gubernatorial candidate Andy Beshear in 2019.
+In one of Mr Elliot's most recent Facebook posts, he shared a post in support of then-gubernatorial candidate Andy Beshear in 2019.

-He was previously the chairman of the board at a hospital, Baptist Health Louisville.
+Mr Elliot was previously the chairman of the board at a hospital, Baptist Health Louisville.

 The Baptist Health president Larry Gray said "he was a friend to many who believed in making our community a better place to live and thrive".